bedieber/awesome-leadership/README.md

 Luke Hohmann on [innovation games](https://www.infoq.com/presentations/innovation-games/).
 See the associated book above.
 He talks about some of the games and a great story how this works even at the scale of a whole city.

 ## Klaus Leopold and business agility
+[Ship building](https://www.youtube.com/watch?app=desktop&v=iIc9ttGurUo&feature=youtu.be) is a very nice activity for your team or other group of people to visualize and experience how flow of work in a system can change with the rules in the system.
+Klaus Leopold has moderated this session, it also gives enough background for you to try it out with your team.
+You will learn that work-in-progress limits and other simple rules greatly improve your value delivery.

 ## Leadership by Simon Sinek
 ### Leaders eat last